 List Of Tools And Materials Needed To Get Started:

 - Set of screwdrivers

 - Tape measure

 Materials Needed For Your Installation Will look Something Like This:

 - Wax ring

 When Buying A Toilet, Make Sure It Comes With Everything

-Here are some things to keep in mind when purchasing your new toilet that might help in the installation process.
+Here are some things to remember when purchasing your new toilet that might help the installation process.
 I purchased a two-piece dual flush toilet.
-Most of it was already assembled and it already included the wax ring, bolts, seat, and lid.
-It costs less than $200 and it came with simple instructions.
+Most of it was assembled and included the wax ring, bolts, seat, and lid.
+It cost less than $200, and it came with simple instructions.
 So, can I install a toilet myself?
 Absolutely!
-Honestly, it was a simple project but if for any reason you feel defeated before you start, don’t be afraid to call your Big B’s Plumbing professional.
+However, there is one piece of advice I could leave you with, have a helper standing by, especially to help you set the toilet.
+Honestly, it was a simple project, but if you feel defeated before you start for any reason, don’t be afraid to call your Big B’s Plumbing professional.